Future of Electric Vehicle in India

 It can be easily charged at home and it is not necessary to go to the charging station.

 Fuel Self Electric Vehicle (FCEVs): Hydrogen is used to drive electric motors in these types of vehicles.
-Electricity is created by electrochemical process, taking oxygen from stored hydrogen and air; Water comes out as a by-product.
+Electricity is created by the electrochemical process, taking oxygen from stored hydrogen and air; Water comes out as a by-product.

 Fuel Self Electric Vehicles (FCEVs) have fuel processing and their ability to make the same distance as conventional cars and trucks.

-Indian Government initiative for Electric Vehicle?
+Government initiative for Electric Vehicles in India?

 - To promote charging points, they were included in the category of service.
 No license is required to set up a charging station in India.